I am Wedding Photographer

 Then I think to myself: I am not Steve McCurry nor a reporter from a war zone: I'm just a Wedding Photographer.

-But what is the real job of a Wedding Photographer?
+But which are the real duties of a Wedding Photographer?
 I can't speak in general terms, but I think that it's a very difficult job: a Wedding Photographer must have a special state of mind, otherwise his photos are insensitive.
 It's not about technique, it's about emotions and feelings.

 You know how emotions work: they are intense but ephemeral.
-Peaks, sometimes unbearable, that time lessen little by little.
-In Your entire life You'll feel similar emotions, some weaker, some less recurring, but joy, happiness, sadness, pain will be always part of Your life.
+Peaks, sometimes unbearable, that time lessens little by little.
+During Your entire lifetime You'll feel weaker or less recurring emotions but joy, happiness, sadness, pain will be always part of Your life.

-I am a Wedding Photographer and I have a great, huge responsibility: over a considerable period of time, I must be good at make You relive the emotions You felt on the Wedding Day, like the first time.
-In 10, 20, 50 years You'll hold in Your hands that dusty, old, creased photo book We designed together, and You'll be there again, out of time.
-You'll relive that emotions with the same intensity as before.
-Your eyes will become watery remembering one of the most beautiful day of Your life.
+I am a Wedding Photographer and I have a great, huge responsibility: over a considerable period of time, I must be good at making You relive the emotions of Your Wedding Day, like the first time.
+In 10, 20, 50 years You'll hold in Your hands that dusty, old, creased photo book we designed together, and You'll be there again, out of time.
+You'll relive all the emotions with watery eyes remembering one of the most beautiful day of Your life.

-I am not Steve McCurry nor a reporter from a war zone: I'm just a Wedding Photographer.
-That's exactly why I damn love my job.
+As said before, I am not Steve McCurry nor a reporter from a war zone: I'm just a Wedding Photographer.
+And that's exactly why I damn love my job.

 IstantiSenzaTempo|We take care of Your Memories